-Any issue must be in one of the following states.
 Maintainers of the Go vulndb move issues from one state to another.
 The intent behind these explicit states is to describe the (minimum) next steps required to bring the issue to resolution.

-The issue has been filed by the vulndb worker
+The issue has been filed by the vulndb worker or an external reporter.

 The issue will have the title:

 x/vulndb: potential Go vuln in <module/package>: <CVE ID and or GHSA ID>.